cfengine/documentation/getting-started/installation/installation-enterprise.markdown

 CFEngine recommends the following:

+### Dedicated server

+CFEngine enterprise expectes to be installed on to a fresh system and not be co-located with any other webserver or database server.

 ### Memory

 A minimum of 2 GB of available memory and a modern 64 bit processor.
 For a